 If a student is unable to attend an assigned time for competency evaluation, OSCE, or appointment with a standardized patient, the student must obtain an excused absence prior to the scheduled event or within 24 hours after an emergency situation.
 Supporting documentation will be required.
 With an excused absence, the student is eligible to complete a make-up experience.
-Without an excused absence, the student will NOT be eligible for a make-up experience AND will lose all professionalism points AND the associated points for the assignment will be forfeited.
+Without an excused absence, the student will NOT be eligible for a make-up experience AND will lose all participation points AND the associated points for the assignment will be forfeited.

-If you become ill PRIOR to starting or DURING your Standardized Patient encounter, please have the administrator of the event (LAC personnel in EL or the CAs in DMC/MUC) contact the course coordinator immediately.
+If you become ill PRIOR to starting or DURING your Standardized Patient encounter, please have the administrator of the event (LAC personnel in EL or the CAs in SEMI) contact a course coordinator immediately.
 You will be required to obtain supporting documentation from a physician stating that you were unable to complete the testing.
 This documentation is required within 24 hours of your scheduled event.
 If documentation is not received within 24 hours, your score will be based on the portion you completed out of the total number of points possible on the assessment.
-If the standardized patient encounter occurs during the semester, you will be provided a make-up experience or corrective action assessment to complete before the end of the semester.
-If the standardized patient encounter occurs at the end of the semester or as time permits, you will be assigned another time or be given an incomplete.
-The make-up encounters/corrective actions will be scheduled as soon as scheduling is possible.
+If the standardized patient encounter occurs during the semester, you will be provided a corrective action assessment to complete before the end of the semester.
+If the standardized patient encounter occurs at the end of the semester and time permits, you will be assigned another time or be given an incomplete.
+The corrective action will be scheduled as soon as scheduling is possible.